infor-design/enterprise/src/components/wizard/readme.md

 ## Testability

+You can add custom id's/automation id's to the wizard component in the markup inline on the anchor tags.
+For this reason there is no `attributes` setting like some other components.

-- Please refer to the [Application Testability Checklist](https://design.infor.com/resources/application-testability-checklist) for further details.
+Please refer to the [Application Testability Checklist](https://design.infor.com/resources/application-testability-checklist) for further details on automation id's.

 ## Keyboard Shortcuts